whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Nope!

-However, it can collect dander, urine and saliva.
+However, it can collect dander, urine, and saliva.

-On top of that it can also carry other allergens like dust and pollen.
+On top of that, it can also carry other allergens like dust and pollen.

 Do you see where I'm going with this?

-Basically have someone without a pet allergy **regularly brush** your furry friend.
+Basically, have someone without a pet allergy **regularly brush** your furry friend.

 And remember: